 A beer for every palate.
 A well balanced and carefully curated list with most styles represented with the best offerings available to us.

 Proper beer service.
 Coolers are set at 40, 50 and 55 degrees to ensure all beer is served at its proper temperature.
-We use dozens of types of glasses, including many proprietary glasses, to optimize the beer’s enjoyment; all glassware is polished clean then rinsed to ensure its beer-readiness.
+We use dozens of types of glasses, including many proprietary glasses, to optimize the beer’s enjoyment; all glassware is polished clean, then rinsed. to ensure its beer-readiness.

 Clean Draft Lines.
 We cannot stress the importance of clean draft lines for good tasting beer—this needs to be the industry standard.
-We clean draft lines between tapping kegs; every two weeks the entire system and all its parts are broken down and scrubbed.
+We clean draft lines between tapping kegs; and every two weeks the entire system and all its parts are broken down and scrubbed.
 It’s nothing you can see but makes all the difference.